ls1-sys-prog-course-archive-SoSe23/docs/README.md

 | Compilers                                                                | [Martin](https://github.com/martin-fink)          | 03.07.23     | 17.07.23 | 40     |                                             |                                                                               |

 Note that
-- 50 % points lost if bugs in private tests
+- 100% points lost if private tests detect cheating or we find a solution tries to game the system (modifying test scripts, etc.)
-- 0 % points passed if try to game the system
+- 50% points lost if normal private tests fail

 ## Allowed Libraries